 Conclusions and moving forward

-This assessment has shown that the UNICEF COs’ contribution to the national education systems in the selected four countries in ECAR during the pandemic was very valuable.
-COs were not only able to ‘fill gaps’ that other stakeholders could not address, particularly at the beginning of the pandemic, they were also able to use data collection strategies to support mid-term and then long-term programming in education.
-Their interventions succeeded in making online learning accessible to some of the most vulnerable children in the region, and in supporting teachers as they adapted to their new realities.
+This assessment has shown that the UNICEF COs’ contribution to the national education systems in the selected four countries in ECAR during the pandemic was valuable.
+COs were not only able to ‘fill gaps’ that other stakeholders could not address, particularly at the beginning of the pandemic, they were also able to use existing data collection strategies to support mid-term and then long-term programming in education.
+Their interventions succeeded in making online learning accessible to some of the most vulnerable children in the region with less progress for children with disabilities and girls, and in supporting teachers as they adapted to their new realities.

-While the COVID-19 pandemic was a new type of emergency, COs were effective in quickly understanding the general impact of the pandemic on children, teachers, and parents.
+While the COVID-19 pandemic was a new type of emergency, COs were responsive in their anticipation of the general impact of the pandemic on children, teachers, and parents.
 This enabled clear strategies to be developed, which in many cases attracted significant donor support.
 Government and stakeholder relationships were strengthened during this time, in large part due to UNICEF’s responsiveness and commitment to national needs.
 Training and experience in emergency responses also served UNICEF COs well, with key informants reporting that UNICEF immediately knew what to do when the pandemic broke out.

-Throughout the pandemic, UNICEF prioritised programming for vulnerable children, which COs identified as Roma, refugees, children with disabilities, and children from low-income families.
-The pandemic affected the extent to which UNICEF could reach these groups.
+Throughout the pandemic, UNICEF aimed to prioritize programming for vulnerable children, which COs identified as Roma, refugees, children with disabilities, and children from low-income families.
+The pandemic affected the extent to which UNICEF could reach these groups, both in terms of data collection and programme implementation.
 Refugee children who live in camps, for example, were relatively easy to provide services to, in contrast to children with disabilities.
-There was little gender-specific programming throughout the pandemic period since enrolment rates in ECA show almost no gender differences at primary and lower secondary levels.
+CO staff who were interviewed expressed an understanding of gender equality that was equivalent with gender parity in education enrolment.
+They cited this as the reason for a lack of gender-specific programming in the COVID-19 response.
+More thorough consideration of gender-based inequalities in the region and how they play out in emergency situations may be needed to conceptualize programming to be responsive to the differing needs of girls and boys in emergency contexts such as the pandemic.
 However, some evidence now suggests that adolescent girls’ enrolment rates have dropped as a result of school closures, and this may need to be addressed.

 Challenges arose in terms of evaluating the impact of UNICEF’s interventions, as well as understanding the learning experiences of the most vulnerable children – particularly children with disabilities.
 The extent of the learning impact of COVID-19 in ECAR is largely unknown; however, it has likely increased learning inequalities.
 This will be a key challenge in the coming years, for which UNICEF is only now beginning to prepare.
+UNICEF is uniquely positioned because of its strengthened partnerships with governments throughout this crisis and its expertise in data for children to improve the availability, quality and use of data, especially on the most marginalized children.
+This is relevant both immediately following the pandemic and in the long-term.
+UNICEF may support governments by tapping into its international expertise and experience to not only assess the impact of COVID-19 but also to improve processes for collecting and acting on data in future crises."